sebseager/tin/README.md

-# tin - Tin Isn't Nano
+# Tin Isn't Nano

-Tin is a decently portable text editor written in C and based on [antirez's kilo](https://github.com/antirez/kilo).
+Tin is a portable text editor written in C and inspired by [antirez's kilo](https://github.com/antirez/kilo).
+It does not depend on any non-standard libraries and uses VT100 escape codes for terminal control rather than `curses`.
+It should run on many UNIX-based OSes, including macOS.

 ## Development